Laden With Debt, Gen Z Faces Daunting Housing Market

 The concept of someday owning a home and being free of the costly burden of renting seems impossible for 27-year-old Harrison in Fargo, North Dakota.

-Despite having a budget ceiling of $350,000 and $30,000 in cash for a down payment and closing costs, the median home listing price for his midwestern city towers at $389,500, according to Realtor.com data.
+Although he has a budget ceiling of $350,000 and $30,000 in cash for a down payment and closing costs, the median home listing price for his midwestern city towers at $389,500, according to Realtor.com data.

 “I am not picky when it comes to homes since I don’t have a family,” he told The Epoch Times.
 “All I’m looking for is a home with a good foundation and in a safe neighborhood.”

-Harrison is not alone: Millennials, born 1981 to 1996, and others like him in Generation Z, born 1997 to 2012, face an uphill battle on the path to first-time home ownership, particularly in the years following the COVID-19 pandemic.
+Harrison is not alone: Millennials, born in 1981 to 1996, and others like him in Generation Z, born in 1997 to 2012, face an uphill battle on the path to first-time home ownership, particularly in the years following the COVID-19 pandemic.

-While the reasons for home unattainability vary, factors include historically high prices, three years of stubborn inflation and interest rates, personal debt and spending habits, unemployment, property scarcity, and wages.
+While the reasons for home unattainability vary, factors include historically high prices, three years of stubborn inflation and higher interest rates, personal debt and spending habits, unemployment, property scarcity, and wages.

-Other Millennials and Gen Zers who spoke with The Epoch Times pointed to massive increases in sale prices on homes that were considered affordable 30 years ago.
+Other millennials and Gen Zers who spoke with The Epoch Times pointed to massive increases in sale prices on homes that were considered affordable 30 years ago.

 Some have turned to clever solutions to break into the home market.